 top of page

-Salutogenic design is an evidence-based design strategy focused on enhancing human health and wellness.
-The way sustainable design looks at how a building impacts the outside environment, salutogenic design looks at how a building impacts its inhabitants: one looks outside, the other looks inside, but both strive to create healthy environments.
+Salutogenic (pronounced "sah-loo-toe-JEN-ick") design is the evidence-based design strategy focused on enhancing human health and wellness.
+Simply put, the way sustainable design looks at how a building impacts the outside environment, salutogenic design looks at how a building impacts its inhabitants: one looks outside, the other looks inside, but both strive to create healthy environments.

 Improve stress recovery rates